trailheadapps/functions-recipes/functions/01_Intro_ProcessLargeData_Java/README.md

 # processlargedatajava Function

-This function takes a large JSON payload, calculates the distance between a supplied cordinate and the data, sorts it, and returns the nearest x results.
+From a large JSON payload calculates the distance between a supplied point of origin cordinate and the data, sorts it, and returns the nearest x results.

 ## Local Development